Code-Institute-Submissions/Kaylaesmith1-bed-and-breakfast/TESTING.md

 </details>

 ### JavaScript
 JavaScript codes used on the website were validated using [JSHint](https://jshint.com/).
-No errors were found, though there were a few warnings and undefined / unused variables.
-Please see below for explanations.
+No errors were found, though there were a few warnings regarding undefined / unused variables.
+Please see the image below for explanations.

 <details>
   <summary>JavaScript Codes - A few warnings that don't affect the functionality of the page.
 See explanations.</summary>